 The original plan was to hang decorations from all the knobs and hooks of my flat DIY wood Christmas tree.
-However, the knobs and hooks are like Christmas ornaments in themselves, so I think I might just leave the tree as is, and hang my decorations elsewhere.
+However, the knobs and hooks are like Christmas ornaments, so I think I might leave the tree and hang my decorations elsewhere.

 I love my flat Christmas trees as you can hang them or lean them against the wall, taking up very little space.
 You might want to check out the stylish branch Christmas tree I made last year.